Biophilic design – nature sets design standards

 Biophilic elements in interior design

-The design standards of biophilic design can be applied very well in bathrooms, thus allowing you to create a relaxing place right in your own home.
+The design standards of biophilic design can be applied very well in bathrooms, allowing you to create a relaxing place right in your own home.
 The best thing is to stimulate all five senses through the use of:

 A great deal of natural light can be obtained by expanding window facades or skylights.
-In addition, you can allow nature to enter into the space by providing an open view to the outside of the sky, trees, or the rear courtyard.
+In addition, you can allow nature to enter the space by providing an open view to the outside of the sky, trees, or the rear courtyard.

 Houseplants that are easy to care for, such as bamboo, for example, are best suited as they provide a high level of humidity.
 Large or small potted plants and hanging baskets can create a small, private jungle.

-Colours which complement those of nature, such as, for example, blue, green, or yellow, are well suited for textiles and walls.
+Colours which complement those of nature, such as, blue, green, or yellow, are well suited for textiles and walls.
 Dark, earthy, or bright colours as well as stone or wooden floors are appropriate for bathroom floors.